Arbitration

 Cons

-One disadvantage is that arbitration is generally more expensive than even litigation in the first instance as arbitration require fees for the tribunal and other additional costs for the proceedings, and guarantees or deposits for such in advance.
-However, the total costs of arbitration are usually less than the total costs of litigation in both the District Court and the Court of Appeal.
+One disadvantage is that arbitration may be more expensive than litigation in the first instance before the ordinary courts, as arbitration involves fees for the tribunal and may necessitate guarantees or deposits in advance.
+However, the total costs of arbitration are usually lower than the total costs of litigation in both the district court and the court of appeal.
+In term of costs, arbitration may therefore be competitive.

 Appointment of arbitrators

-In practice, the parties often send a joint inquiry on the appointment as arbitrator(s) to the candidate(s).
-Alternatively, the parties appoint one arbitrator each, whom jointly appoint on the presiding arbitrator.
-The Arbitration Act provides remedies for the appointment if the parties do not agree on the appointment.
+In practice, and in line with the default rule under Norwegian law, the parties often send a joint inquiry on the appointment as arbitrator(s) to the candidate(s) in question.
+Alternatively, if they have not succeeded in agreeing on the arbitrators, the parties appoint one arbitrator each, who will then appoint the presiding arbitrator.

 Confidentiality

-The arbitral proceedings and the award are not confidential unless agreed by the parties in connection with the initiation of the arbitration.
-Consequently, an arbitration clause stipulating confidentiality will not suffice unless the parties also agree on confidentiality at the time of referring a specific matter for arbitration.
+The arbitration and arbitral award are not confidential unless confidentiality is specifically agreed by the parties in connection with the initiation of the arbitration.
+Consequently, an arbitration clause pre-agreeing on confidentiality will in principle not suffice, unless the parties also agree on confidentiality when referring a specific matter for arbitration.
+Confidentiality is normally discussed in the first case management conference and should thereafter be included as one of the items in the tribunal's first procedural order (PO1).

 Costs